larsphilipp/AdvNum19_DataServer/README.md

 );
 ```

 The underlyings we aim to get data for are defined here.
-A ticker can only occur once and will be used in output talbes as foreign key.
+A ticker can only occur once and will be used in output tables as foreign key.
 ```
 CREATE TABLE Underlyings (
 Ticker VARCHAR(10),